hurshd0/Jupyter_Notebook_on_AWS/README.md

 sudo ufw allow ssh
 sudo apt autoremove -y
 ```
-This will run the installations we need prior to SSH'ng to EC2 instance.
+> This will run the installations we need prior to SSH'ng to EC2 instance.

+:point_right: Click, `Next: Add Storage` button

+- Step 4.
+Add Storage *(Optional)*

+**Optional Settings you can change:**

+- Update Size column from 8 GB to 30 GB of SSD, leave everything else to defaults.

+> Free tier eligible customers can get up to 30 GB of SSD storage, so what are you waiting for.

+- Step 5.
+Add Tags *(Optional)*

+- I prefer organizing multiple instances with proper name tag, so let's add Key, Value tags like below:

+**Key:** `Name`
+**Value:** `Jupyter EC2 Server`